 For Johannesburg-based artist Rhett Martyn, “time itself is one of the most important ingredients when making art.”
 Because Martyn’s work is process-driven, he explains that “the initial subject matter of my artwork is less important than the transformation that takes place when working on the piece.
 The imprint of different thoughts, marks and ideas show up on the surface and result in artwork that has changed dramatically from its original conceptual state.”

 Martyn first collaborated with David Krut Workshop (DKW) in 2012 when he worked on a series of monotypes.
 Since then, he has concentrated on making drypoints.
 Martyn has exhibited across the world with numerous solo and group exhibitions.
-Last year, he was selected to be shown at the David Krut Projects (DKP) stall at the Turbine Art Fair (2015).
+In 2015, he was selected to be shown at the David Krut Projects (DKP) stall at the Turbine Art Fair.